 - Ask people you trust to recommend someone.
 Get advice from several people before you choose.

-- Ask about their training and experience.
+- Ask about the representative’s training and experience.
 For instance:

 - find out how long they have been in business.

-- Discuss the services they will provide and the fee.
-Get this information in writing.
+- Discuss the services they'll provide and the fee.

 - Be careful of anything that sounds too good to be true.

-- Do not leave original documents or photos with them.
+- Don’t leave original documents or photos with your representative.

-- Make sure to get copies of any documents that the representative makes for you.
+- Make sure to obtain copies of any documents that your representative makes for you.

-- Any time you pay them, get a signed receipt.
+- Any time you pay your representative, obtain a signed receipt.